 Time and again, we have to map or decipher text inputs into arbitrary numeric values.
-This may look an easy task if we have to do this for a small set of text values, but if we have to keep a record of a hefty amount of text data, then this task often becomes problematic.
+This may appear to be an easy task if we have to do this for a small set of text values, but if we have to keep a record of a hefty amount of text data, then this task often becomes problematic.
 In such situations, VLOOKUP function comes to your rescue.

-This is an inbuilt function of excel.
-Each and every time a VLOOKUP function is called in Excel, it seeks for a lookup value.
+This is an inbuilt function of Excel.
+Each and every time a VLOOKUP function is called, it seeks for a lookup value.
 The ‘V’ refers to the vertical search of a VLOOKUP function.
 The lookup value is most of the times the leftmost column of any section which is called a table array in a spreadsheet.
 The function has various applications and mapping text to numbers is one of them.

 VLOOKUP FOR MAPPING TEXT TO NUMBER